 HERO Center - 380 McCanna Parkway, Burlington, WI

-The center provides training for new and incumbent workers, EMS students and fire leadership training.
+The center provides training for new and incumbent workers, EMS students and fire medic training.
 Instructors give students the most real-life skills possible so they can handle the numerous scenarios facing emergency workers.

 911 Dispatcher Training